henchaves/imt-cdaw-course/README.md

 Go to [http://localhost](http://localhost) and enjoy!

 #### Stop the app
-Go to the `pokemon`, open the terminal and run `./vendor/bin/sail down`.
+Go to the `pokemon`, open the terminal and run `./vendor/bin/sail down`